Emphasis: Video Editing

 Dr. Reist currently serves as the BECA graduate coordinator.
 Her research and teaching focus on the relationship between evolving media technologies and creativity, culture, politics and the environment.

-Sakovich recently completed 42 years as faculty at San Francisco State University.
-During this time he served as Acting Director of Academic Technology and Director of the Audio/Visual/Instructional Television Center, as well as Associate Director and Production Coordinator.
+Sakovich recently completed 42 years as a faculty member at San Francisco State University.
+During this time, he served as Acting Director of Academic Technology and Director of the Audio/Visual/Instructional Television Center, as well as Associate Director and Production Coordinator.

 Miriam A. Smith, J.D., M.A., teaches in the areas of media law, media management and economics, media ethics and mobile media.
 Her words circle the globe.
 She's been published in the U.S. and China and quoted in U.S. and European media.

-Wolf teaches media literacy, electronic media and social issues, and audience research.
+Michelle Wolf teaches media literacy, electronic media and social issues, and audience research.
 She has been active in media literacy efforts and electronic media representations of disenfranchised groups since the 1970s.
+Professor Wolf's research interests include the uses and effects of electronic media, media literacy, identity construction and self conception, media representations of class, disability, gender, geography, race, religion, sexual orientation, body image, and media power and control.

 Herbert Zettl, PhD, taught for 40 years in the Broadcast and Electronic Communication Arts Department at San Francisco State University.
 His research emphases were, and still are, media aesthetics and video production.
 In fact, he wrote the book on it.